skatejs/skatejs/README.md

 Polymer / X-Tags Differences
 ----------------------------

 Polymer polyfills the web component spec (mostly) and adds data binding.
 X-Tags uses Polymer's Custom Element and Mutation Observer polyfills to add a layer of sugar on top of Custom Elements.
-Although they have differences amongst themselves, they provide the same functionality in terms of just Custom Elements.
-Skate provides that as well, and much more.
+Although they have differences amongst themselves, they share functionality in terms of Custom Elements.
+Skate shares this functionality and provides some things that they don't.